jolicode/docker-starter/README.md

 basic self-signed certificate.
 So *HTTPS will work out of the box* in your browser as soon as you accept this self-signed certificate.

-However, if you prefere to have valid certificate in local (some tools do not necessarily let you work with invalid certificates), you will have to:
+However, if you prefer to have valid certificate in local (some tools do not necessarily let you work with invalid certificates), you will have to:
 - generate a certificate valid for your domain name
 - sign this certificate with a locally trusted CA

 In this case, it's recommended to use more powerful tool like [mkcert](https://github.com/FiloSottile/mkcert).
-As mkcert uses a CA root, you will need to generate a certificate on each host using this stack and so add `/infrastructure/services/router/certs/` to the `.gitignore` file.
+As mkcert uses a CA root, you will need to generate a certificate on each computer using this stack and so add `/infrastructure/services/router/certs/` to the `.gitignore` file.